learning-at-home/hivemind/README.md

   To ensure full compatibility, we recommend using [our Docker image](https://hub.docker.com/r/learningathome/hivemind).
 - __Windows 10+ (experimental)__ hivemind can be run using [WSL](https://docs.microsoft.com/ru-ru/windows/wsl/install-win10).
   You can configure WSL to use GPU following [this guide](https://docs.nvidia.com/cuda/wsl-user-guide/index.html) by NVIDIA.
-  After CUDA toolkit is installed you should simply follow the instructions above to install with pip or from source.
+  After the CUDA toolkit is installed you can simply follow the instructions above to install with pip or from source.

 ## Documentation

 * [Quickstart tutorial](https://learning-at-home.readthedocs.io/en/latest/user/quickstart.html) walks through installation
-  and a training a simple neural network with multiple
+  and a training a simple neural network with several peers.
 * [examples/albert](https://github.com/learning-at-home/hivemind/tree/master/examples/albert) contains the starter kit
   and instructions for training a Transformer masked language model collaboratively.
 * API reference and additional tutorials are available at [learning-at-home.readthedocs.io](https://learning-at-home.readthedocs.io)